countervolts/Apple-Music-Stats-Calculator/README.md

 ## How to use the code
 1. run ```git clone https://github.com/countervolts/Apple-Music-Stats-Calculator```
-2. make sure that your "Apple Music - Play History Daily Tracks.csv" is in same folder as the stat calculator (should be ```C:\Users\<username>\Apple-Music-Stats-Calculator```)
+2. make sure that your "Apple Music - Play History Daily Tracks.csv" is in downloads folder
 3. run ```cd Apple-Music-Stats-Calculator```
 4. run ```pip install -r requirements.txt```
 5. run ```python reading.py```
-6. when ran it should print "Pick a CSV: " if it says that and the Play History csv is in the folder press 1
-7. allow it to process the streams (this should take a couple seconds)
-8. when done it will print your top 10 artists as well as you top 10 songs, if you type "y" to writing a stats.txt file it will contain more information and save in the same directory
+6. when ran it will automaticallly scan your downloads for the play history daily tracks file and calculate

 ## Examples
 1. [command prompt output](https://github.com/countervolts/Apple-Music-Stats-Calculator/blob/main/examples/CommandPromptOutput.txt)